Martin Armiger: Early years

 In 1976 he was a founding member of pub rockers, The Bleeding Hearts, on guitar and lead vocals.
 Other members were Gradman on violin and vocals; Rick Grossman on bass guitar; Keith Shadwick on saxophone and backing vocals; Huk Treloar on drums; Laurie Tunnicliffe on bass guitar; Geoff Warner and Chris Worrall on guitar.
 The band appeared at local venues, including The Kingston Hotel, and The Tiger Lounge (Hotel), where Armiger played a white Fender Stratocaster.
 In August 1977 the group broke up but left enough material for a posthumous album, What Happened!, which appeared in the following year on Missing Link Records.

 In 1977 he briefly joined Flying Tackle and was then a member of The High Rise Bombers, another pub-rock group, from 1977 to 1978.
 The line-up included Armiger (guitar, vocals, songwriter), Lee Cass (bass guitar), Chris Dyson (guitar), Sally Ford (saxophone, songwriter; ex-Flying Tackle), Paul Kelly (vocals, guitar, songwriter), John Lloyd (drums) and Shadwick (saxophone).
 Dyson was replaced by Chris Langman (guitar, vocals) in early 1978.
-In August the group dissolved as Armiger left for The Sports, Ford left for The Kevins, and Kelly formed Paul Kelly and the Dots with Langman and Lloyd.
+[Chris Langman never joined The High Rise Bombers or recorded with them.]
+In August the group dissolved as Armiger left for The Sports, Ford left for the Kevins, and Kelly formed [The Dots first, later Paul Kelly and The Dots] Paul Kelly and the Dots with Langman and Lloyd.
 High Rise Bombers had recorded two tracks "She's Got It" and "Domestic Criminal" which eventually appeared on the 1981 compilation album, The Melbourne Club, by various artists on Missing Link Records.
 "Domestic Criminal" was written by Armiger.